Milwaukee Police Department: Ladmarald Cates

 Officer Ladmarald Cates was convicted in January 2012 of the 2010 rape of a 19-year-old mother and was sentenced to 24 years in prison.

-Derek Williams
+Death of Derek Williams

 On July 6, 2011, 22-year-old Derek Williams died in the back of a squad car after he complained that he couldn't breathe.
 As he complained about his breathing, one officer accused Williams of "playing games".
 A total of 11 officers heard Williams complaints and ignored them.
 All of the officers that were involved were cleared of any wrongdoing and Williams' family received $2 million in a lawsuit.

 Accidental shooting

 In November 2011, Officer Michael Edwards was in a shopping mall food court when his handgun accidentally discharged, causing a piece of debris to injure a bystander.
 Edwards contacted mall security immediately and was cooperative with the investigation.
 Greendale Police, who investigated the incident, noted that it was a freak accident.
 Edwards pleaded guilty to a reduced charge of disorderly conduct.